Rhoban/onshape-to-robot-examples/README.md

 Have a look at the [design-time considerations](https://github.com/Rhoban/onshape-to-robot#design-time-considerations) to understand better the constraints to export your robots to URDF/SDF.

+Before testing, in a nutshell, you need `onshape-to-robot`:

+    pip install onshape-to-robot

 This repository contains both `config.json` file and resulting URDF, SDF and STL files.
 Thus, they can seen in a physics environment easily using: